-Iran reports 21,713 new COVID-19 cases, 2,459,906 in total
+Iran reports 21,713 new Covid-19 cases, 2,459,906 in total

-The pandemic has so far claimed 70,966 lives in Iran, up by 434 in the past 24 hours, according to the daily briefing of Iran's Ministry of Health and Medical Education.
+The pandemic has so far claimed 70,966 lives in Iran, up by 434 in the past 24 hours, according to the daily briefing of Iran's Ministry of Health and Medical Education, the Xinhua news agency reported on Thursday.

 A total of 1,923,081 people have recovered from the disease or been discharged from hospitals across the country, while 5,338 remained in intensive care units, it said.

-The ministry said 15,562,560 tests have so far been carried out across the country.
+The ministry said that 15,562,560 tests have so far been carried out across the country.

 Iran has recently implemented restrictions on businesses and travels in high-risk areas amid a new wave of the virus spread in the country.